blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/QOwnNotes+.md

 - Dreams
 	- Today I saw a dream in which I was bitten by mosquitoes.
 That went on for the whole night, until I realized that there were no mosquitoes in my room.
 But the bites were painful, and I perceived it.

+- Not Everyone Who Does the Same Things Do It for The Same Reasons
+	- A does X
+	- B does X
+	- Therefore A